 Compare the best travel insurance for Ireland in 2021.

-Known as one of the world’s friendliest — and greenest — countries, the Emerald Isle is a vacation hotspot, with more tourists than locals dotting the landscape.
-While Ireland is a very safe country, accidents can happen anywhere, so it’s a good idea to pick up a comprehensive travel insurance to protect you, and your bank account, from any bad luck on your trip.
+The Emerald Isle is a vacation hotspot, with more tourists than locals dotting the landscape.
+While Ireland is a safe country, accidents can happen anywhere.
+So it’s a good idea to pick up a comprehensive travel insurance to protect you — and your bank account — from any bad luck on your trip.

 - Overseas medical expenses.
-If you get sick or injured overseas, medical bills can quickly become unmanageable if you don’t have travel insurance with adequate medical care.
-This is arguably the most important area of coverage, and one you’ll want to research thoroughly — make sure that your policy will cover you for any accident or illness with a deductible you can afford.
+If you get sick or injured overseas, medical bills can quickly become unmanageable without adequate medical care.
+The most important area of coverage, it’s one to thoroughly research to ensure your policy will cover you for any accident or illness with an deductible you can afford.

 - Luggage and personal effects.
-This key benefit provides financial protection if your luggage and personal belongings are stolen, lost or damaged.
+Get financial protection if your luggage and personal belongings are stolen, lost or damaged.
 Your insurer can reimburse you either for their repair or their replacement.